SkeldJS/Hindenburg/docs/Writing Plugins/Chat Commands.md

 yourself.**

 ### Callback
-The function body acts as a callback function for when a player uses the command.
+The method below the decorator acts as a callback function for when a player uses the command.
 It takes in 2 arguments:

 * A simple `context` argument consisting of information about where the command came from and who called it, as well as supplying a useful `.reply` method to easily